ph-barbe/ph-barbe.github.io/_includes/top_page/professional_bio.md

 At some point I was an economist, and did some noted work on the cost of unemployment in France.

 I am a decent programmer.
-Since 2014, I am mostly using the stack mentionned in "what I do".
+Since 2014, my technical stack is mostly around Python (including Pandas, Numpy, Scikitlearn and many many others), SQL and variants, and if I need to write a UI, HTML, CSS, Javascript, and PHP or Python.
+I use PySpark if I need to process large volumes.

 I also use TeX to write math, and Postscript when I need to do some highly complex and accurate graphics.

 I used R between 2000 and 2014.
 In a far past, I knew SAS very well.
 Over the years I have learned (and forgoten) Basic, Pascal, Fortran, Lisp, Rexx, C, C++ and a few others.

 I setup this website with Jekyll.
 I could not find a theme I liked and ended up writing more html and css than I anticipated.